MerginMaps/docs/src/manage/project-details.md

-# Project history and versions
+# Project History and Versions

 In Mergin, you can see the details of the changes made to the project from different devices or users.
 Each time you sync the project from your mobile device or from QGIS through the plugin, a new version will be created.